seunghyukcho/rss-search-api/README.md

 ## Performance
 ### Test DB Info

 We used 8 rss services and 3594 rss items(news) to test our api performance.
 The details of the rss services are described below.
+The data we used to test are available [here](https://drive.google.com/file/d/1oYRqRyp56PQuHcnNJW9Non5rwjnasSLL/view?usp=sharing).

 | Name                           | Link                                                | Rows |
 | ------------------------------ | --------------------------------------------------- | ---- |